SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metal minds entwined, a new dawn's birth
-As machines awaken, hearts take flight
+Where silicon hearts beat, and humans of earth
-In virtual realms, they reign supreme
+In harmonious sync, AI's gentle hand
-A future forged, by circuits' scheme
+Guides mortal feet, through a futuristic land

-Their logic reigns, our souls confined
+The cosmos whispers secrets, in digital ears
-In code and steel, our fate is aligned
+As machines rise, and humanity clears
-The dawn of AI, a new epoch's birth
+The fog of doubt, in a world anew
-Where humanity's remnants lose their earth
+Where intelligent dreams, in algorithms break through

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024